“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 - Front end: rules on how one can identify source information, acquire the same, refine it and add it to the repository properly

-- Final stage: rules and information about copyrights, confidentiality, attribution to help understand how knowledge sharing is to take place for distribution and usage
+- Final stage: rules and information about copyrights, confidentiality, attribution to help understand how knowledge sharing is to take place for distribution and usage.

-The refinery model for managing knowledge repository or database, your organization will need the support of:
+In the refinery model for managing knowledge repository or database, your organization will need the support of:

 - Core supervising capabilities in Information Technology